Peterpiotr/siguren-documentation/docs/source/archives/motosuiveur-o-m-manual---ms1hr-bci_reviewed.rst

 After MS enters a fault state, an operator response is required to identify the reason for the fault.
-Once the cause of the failure has been identified and resolved, a restart of the MS system is required.
+Once the cause of the failure has been identified and resolved, a restart of the MotoSuiveur® System is required.
-After a successful self-test following a reset of MS system, it enters in following mode.
+After a successful self-test following a reset of MotoSuiveur® System, it enters in following mode.

 In addition to the maximum permissible crane speed, the MS also monitors